amirbar/rnn.wgan/README.md

 Code for training and evaluation of the model from ["Language Generation with Recurrent Generative Adversarial Networks without Pre-training"](https://arxiv.org/abs/1706.01399).

+A short summary of the paper is available [here](http://www.shortscience.org/paper?bibtexKey=journals/corr/PressBBBW17#ofirpress).

 ### Sample outputs (32 chars)